Recently updated on November 30th, 2024 at 11:18 am

 Historical fiction is hit or miss for me.
 However, I loved Last Night at the Telegraph Club.
 It focuses on lesbian culture and coming of age as a Chinese American in 1950s San Francisco.

-This book is so well researched and it portrays the challenges of the era beautifully.
+This book beautifully portrays the challenges of the era.
 The story is heart-wrenching and takes you on such an emotional journey.
 Yet despite this, the book is full of such warmth.

 Lily Hu is a lovable main character and the romance is adorable.
 It felt realistic for teenagers coming to terms with their identity.